sydroconsult/QTalsim/docs/hrus_step_by_step.rst

 .. _save-layers-to-geopackage:

-   In the final step, users have the option to export layers as ASCII files.
+   In the final step, users can choose to export the processed layers in either ASCII format (for Talsim NG4), SQLite format (for Talsim NG5), or both.

-   Exporting ASCII files allows for the layers to be saved in a format compatible with Talsim NG4.
+   - ASCII-Export
+     To export in ASCII format, users need to specify only the ASCII file name.
+The plugin will generate all relevant files with the appropriate extensions (.EFL, .BOD, .BOA, .LNZ), ensuring compatibility with Talsim NG4.

+  - SQLite Export
+    For SQLite export, users must select an existing Talsim database (e.g., one created using QTalsim – Sub-basins preprocessing) and specify the scenario to which the data should be assigned.
+Tables HydrologicalReponseUnit, SoilType, SoilTexture and LandUse of the specified scenario will be filled.
+This export is compatible with Talsim NG5.

-   To begin, users must select the ‘Select Output Folder’ option and choose an appropriate folder.
-   This folder will be designated for both the ASCII files and the geopackage export.
+   After configuring the desired export options, users must click ‘Select Output Folder’ to choose the directory where all outputs will be saved.
+This includes both the ASCII files and the GeoPackage export.

-   Once the folder is chosen, users can proceed by clicking 'Export ASCII Files' and entering a preferred name for the ASCII files.
-These files will then be exported with the corresponding extensions (.EFL, .BOD, .BOA, .LNZ).
-By clicking 'Ok', the layers are stored in a geopackage under a name specified by the user.
+   Finally, clicking ‘Save’ will:
+   - Export the layers in the selected format(s)
+   - Store the resulting data in a GeoPackage under a user-defined name

    |Final Steps|